easyvansh/Shop-Template/README.md

 Currently Working On:

-    - Creating Cart Functionality
+    - Creating Backend with Node.js and Express js
-    - State Management with Redux Toolkit for Cart Functionality
+    - Fetch Products from Backend API
     - Store Products on Firestore Database
+    - State Management with Redux Toolkit for Backend Functionality

 <!-- The optional other applications are: